GraphicsBlast

 The first step is easy.
 The latest version of SDL can be downloaded from GitHub here.
 Click the large "Code" button and download a zip of the source code.
 As long as the branch is set to "main", the default, then you will be downloading the source for SDL3.
 Extract the files somewhere convenient, and then we can just tell our compiler that the header files are located in here.

 On the right-hand side of the GitHub page, click Releases.
-Each weekly release will have an "Assets" section, from where you can download a zip of the compiled version of the library.
+Each weekly release will have an "Assets" section, from where you can download a Zip file of the compiled version of the library.
 Grab this file and extract it somewhere convenient on your hard drive.
 This will contain all the libraries and DLLs you need for compiling!
 Note that I will update this section to simplify it when SDL3 is officially released!

 GLEW

 The GLEW library is available from it's GitHub page.
 Again on the right-hand side click on "Releases".
-The latest release should be at the top, and in the "Assets" section you will find a "win32" zip containing everything needed for compiling on Windows.
+The latest release should be at the top, and in the "Assets" section you will find a "win32" Zip containing everything needed for compiling on Windows.

 DLLs